 Credit risk is the risk that one party to a financial instrument will cause a financial loss for another party failing to discharge its obligation.
 The Foundation is subject to credit risk through trade receivables.
 Credit risk is minimized by dealing primarily with organizations and donors with strong financial positions.

-The Foundation maintains provisions for potential credit losses and any such losses to date have been within management's expectations.
+The Foundation reviews potential credit losses on a regular basis and any such losses to date have been nominal and within management's expectations.
 There have been no changes in this risk from the prior year.